Drakkhen: Differences between computer and SNES game

 The short story collection that came with the game, aside from expanding the story of the game itself, also incorporated clues as to what the player needed to do, what enemies would be difficult, and other such context that the player was expected to know before playing.
 The SNES re-release of Drakkhen didn't come with this supplemental book that was written by Gary Gygax, who had a hand in designing the gameplay and story of the original, as well as many enemies.
 This exclusion was likely because the game story was entirely rewritten, which nevertheless rendered the SNES version without the context necessary to experience the game the way the developers intended.
-A prime example is the moat directly in front of the player at the start of the game that contains a notorious shark.
-Naturally, it is the first thing the player sees, so they likely move forward and attempt to enter the castle unaware that doing so with anything less than perfect timing means the instant death of one of their four characters by shark attack.
 With one or more party members dead at any point in the game, the player is at a crippling disadvantage and is incentivized to go on a pilgrimage to the nearest Anak holy temple to revive their dead.
 In general, the SNES version has fewer NPCs that can be approached.